PineappleOrca/movies_database/README.md

 - **View & Stats Page**
   - View all entries in a sortable table
-  - Stats like:
+  - Statistics:
     - Total watched
     - Type & genre breakdown

 - **Wish List Page**
-  - Add to “Want to Watch” list
+  - Add titles to a "Want to Watch" list
-  - View separate page for wishlist
+  - View wishlist on a dedicated page
   - ✅ *Implemented on 03/07/2025*

----

 ## 🛠️ Planned Features